akuleshov7/blog/_posts/2021/4/2021-04-20-kotlin-serialization.md

 )
 ```

 So easy!
 Isn't it?
 Imagine how many hours you will have spent to implement this functionality without such awesome compiler framework.
-Slso it is very important that `kotlinx.serialization` will work with [Kotlin Native](https://kotlinlang.org/docs/native-overview.html), and not only with Kotlin JVM!
+Also it is very important that `kotlinx.serialization` will work with [Kotlin Native](https://kotlinlang.org/docs/native-overview.html), and not only with Kotlin JVM!

 ### Sources
 Full version of the code can be found on [github](https://github.com/akuleshov7/kotlinx-serialization-map/blob/main/src/mapSerializationMain/kotlin/com/akuleshov7/kotlinx/serialization/map/decoders/MapDecoder.kt)

 Also many thanks to Kotlin community for outstanding kotlinx library and perfect documentation.

-Also have a look at my library that I have created for decoding of toml format: [github](https://github.com/akuleshov7/ktoml)
+Also have a look at my library that I have created for deserialization of toml format: [github](https://github.com/akuleshov7/ktoml)